 Documentation of progress

-NEITI has not updated its objectives since 2013 and only approved its 2016 workplan on 12 July 2016.
+NEITI has not updated its objectives since 2013 and only approved its 2016 work plan on 12 July 2016.

-Publicly accessible workplan: NEITI’s workplans are usually updated during the second half of the previous year and are published on the NEITI website.
-Due to the dissolution of the NSWG in July 2015, the 2016 workplan was not approved in 2015.
+Publicly accessible workplan: NEITI’s work plans are usually updated during the second half of the previous year and are published on the NEITI website.
+Due to the dissolution of the NSWG in July 2015, the 2016 work plan was not approved in 2015.
 Email evidence shows that a draft of the workplan was sent to NSWG representatives by the national secretariat on 2 February 2016 with a request for inputs.
 A non-costed draft version of the 2016 workplan was available on NEITI’s website at the commencement of Validation.

 Objective for implementation.
-NEITI’s annual workplans detailed the steps that NEITI would take to carry out the objectives of the four-year strategic workplan (2013-2016).
-This plan set out the vision, goals, objectives and main activities of the EITI in Nigeria.
+NEITI’s annual work plans detailed the steps that NEITI would take to carry out the objectives of the four-year strategic work plan (2013–2016).
+This plan sets out the vision, goals, objectives, and main activities of the EITI in Nigeria.
 The strategic plan identified three main goals: “Achieve operational excellence in regulation and enforcement across the extractive industries; attain optimum stakeholder development in extractive industries transparency and accountability; and NEITI capacity building”.
-Analysis of NSWG meeting minutes shows that the input of CSOs was sought and became the driving force in shaping the strategic workplan.
-Since April 2016, the new NSWG has started work on reviewing the 2012-2016 Strategic Plan and on drafting a second Strategic Plan covering 2017-2021.
-The current draft workplan sets September 2016 as the timeframe for this process.
+Analysis of NSWG meeting minutes shows that the input of CSOs was sought and became the driving force in shaping the strategic work plan.
+Since April 2016, the new NSWG has started work on reviewing the 2013–2016 Strategic Plan and on drafting a second Strategic Plan covering 2017–2021.
+The current draft work plan sets September 2016 as the timeframe for this process.

-The objectives of the annual workplans have not changed over the last four years and are consequently the same as they were under the EITI Rules.
+The objectives of the annual work plans have not changed over the last four years and are consequently the same as they were under the EITI Rules.
 There is no evidence that key stakeholders have been consulted on the objectives for implementation since 2012.
-Emails do show, however, that representatives for civil society organisations and industry (oil and gas) were regularly requested to circulate the draft workplan to their constituencies for comments ahead of approval by the NSWG.
+Emails do show, however, that representatives for civil society organisations and industry (oil and gas) were regularly requested to circulate the draft work plan to their constituencies for comments ahead of approval by the NSWG.
 The NSWG’s Financial and General Purpose committee leads reviews on behalf of the NSWG.

 Measurable and time-bound activities.
-The 2016 draft workplan shows that activities identified are both measurable and time-bound.
-Each activity listed includes the following information: Outputs expected, unit cost (in Naira), quantity of output, total cost of outputs (in Naira), Timeline, source of funding (FGN or donors), shortfall, department in charge, key performance indicator and expected outcome.
+The 2016 draft work plan shows that activities identified are both measurable and time-bound.
+Each activity listed includes the following information: Outputs expected, unit cost (in Naira), quantity of output, total cost of outputs (in Naira), timeline, source of funding (FGN or donors), shortfall, department in charge, key performance indicator, and expected outcome.

 Activities aimed at addressing any capacity constraints.
-Capacity building is one of the three key priorities in the workplans for the period 2013-2016.
-Whereas the two other goals are explicitly reflected in the 2016 workplan however, capacity building is not.
-The 2016 draft workplan nevertheless includes the following budget lines concerning broad capacity-building activities: “Providing training (local, international and MCPE)”, “Media conferences and sensitisation on NEITI Industry Audit Reports” and “engagement /sensitisation of national and sub-national CSOs on the new EITI Standard”.
+Capacity building is one of the three key priorities in the work plans for the period 2013-2016.
+Whereas the two other goals are explicitly reflected in the 2016 work plan however, capacity building is not.
+The 2016 draft workplan nevertheless includes the following budget lines concerning broad capacity-building activities: “Providing training (local, international, and MCPE)”, “Media conferences and sensitisation on NEITI Industry Audit Reports” and “engagement /sensitisation of national and sub-national CSOs on the new EITI Standard”.
 Together these budget lines account for approximately 4.6% of the total budget for 2016.